aadali/nanofq/README.md

 Usage: nanofq stats [OPTIONS]

 Options:
   -i, --input <input>            The input fastq, may be a single fastq[.gz] or a directory containing some fastq[.gz] [default: stdin]
   -o, --output <output>          Output the stats result into this, a tsv file or stdout. it will be truncated if it's a existing file. [default: stdout]
   -s, --summary <summary>        Output stats summary into this file, it will be truncated if it exists [default: ./NanofqStatsSummary.txt]
   -n, --topn <topn>              Write the top N longest reads and highest quality reads info into summary file [default: 5] -q, --quality <quality>        Count the reads number that whose quality is bigger than this value, multi value can be separated by comma [default: 25,20,18,15,12,10]
-  -d, --use_dorado_quality   Use dorado q-score calculation, this means the leading 60 bases will be trimmed if the read length is longer than 60 when calculate the read Q-value
+  -d, --dont_use_dorado_quality  Don't use dorado q-score calculation.
+Using dorado quality means the leading 60 bases will be trimmed if the read length is longer than 60 when calculate the read Q-value
   -l, --length <length>          Count the reads number that whose length is bigger than this value if you set this parameter, multi values can be separated by comma
       --gc                       Whether to stats the gc content -t, --thread <thread>          How many threads will be used [default: 1] --python <python>          the python3 path, and matplotlib is needed [default: python3] -p, --plot <plot>              Whether to make plot, if it's set, it should be the prefix of figure path without filename extension
   -f, --format <format>          Which format figure do you want if --plot is true, this para can be set multi times [default: pdf] [possible values: png, pdf, jpg, svg]
       --quantile <quantile>      the shortest ratio and longest ratio of reads will not be rendered on figure, should be in range(0.0, 1.0) [default: 0.01]
   -h, --help                     Print help
 ```
 The program processes all input fastqs and outputs the statistical results to the specified `--output` file and a summary to the `--summary` file.
 If the `--plot` option is enabled, it also generates visualizations similar to the following: